 - Hot Ruler Guide (trust me on this!)

-Step 2: Pick your fabric and thread colors.
+Next you will pick your fabric and thread colors.
 I love to use colors that complement the quilt and also look good together with enough contrast that you can easily read the label.
 Sometimes I use more than one thread color in a label, so have fun with it!

 Here are some of my favorite threads & stabilizers to use:

-Step 4: Stitch out your embroidery design.
+Next it’s time to let the machine do the work to stitch out your embroidery design.
 If you have multiple colors in your design, you’ll definitely want to get the MySewMonitor app to keep track of when to change thread colors without having to keep a close watch on your machine.
 Often times when I start an embroidery project I’ll get it started and then leave the room to get some chores done – vacuuming, meal prep, etc. and then my phone will get a notification when the thread needs to be changed or if I need to check on my project.
 It’s seriously one of the best features!

 I like to measure about 1.5″ away from the design and use my rotary cutter to square it up.
 This gives you your final shape of your label.
 If you aren’t sure quite how big you want the space around the edges to be, start larger than you expect and then trim down until it looks right.
 Remember to leave room for seam allowance.

-Step 8: Sew your label onto the back of your quilt.
+Finally, it’s time to sew your label onto the back of your quilt.
 I personally prefer to hand stitch it down with an invisible stitch, but I’ve also been known to machine stitch it if the quilt will be getting used/washed quite often (mostly baby quilts).
 Do what feels right for you!
 If you don’t want the stitches to show up on the front of your quilt, hand stitching is the way to go.